IDMNYU/IdeationPrototypingSpring19-Bennett/MidTermProject.md

 Visit the [Tandon Maker Center](http://makerspace.engineering.nyu.edu/) and check out details about [training here](http://makerspace.engineering.nyu.edu/training/)

-If none of your prototypes have a physical form, develop high-level wireframes that describe the system and user experience.
+If none of your prototypes have a physical form, develop refined high-level wireframes that describe the system and user experience.

 Document your prototypes, process, construction, and any Maker Center activity.
 Post these to your site, along with a reflection on how your midterm project has developed or been impacted by this process.
 What has changed?